Lesson 8 – Programming & Application Development Fundamentals

 Functions

 A function is reusable code that performs a task.
-It can take input and return output.
+It can take input, process it, and return output.

 function add(a, b) {